084: Black animal trainers in late 19th century Britain

 The fashion for coloured animal trainers can be seen in advertisements in Britain’s weekly show business magazine Era: 28 October 1893, 1 June 1895, 2 May 1896 for example.

-Ephraim ‘Eph’ Thompson was a skilled elephant trainer born in Philadelphia and known well into Russia.
+Moses ‘Eph’ Thompson was a skilled elephant trainer born in Michigan (or Canada) and known well into Russia.
 He and his beasts were in London in December 1893.
-He died in Egypt and is buried in Woking, Surrey as is his Russia-born son.
-There are relatives in England a century later.
-Martin Bartlett was based in Yorkshire in the 1890s.
+He died from tuberculosis in Egypt and is buried in Woking, Surrey as is his Russia-born son.
+There are relatives in England a century later. [see page 140] Martin Bartlett was based in Yorkshire in the 1890s.
 And Alexander Beaumont had been attacked by one of his lions in Bolton in January 1893, and was killed by one in Islington at Christmas 1895.
 John Humphreys who was born in St Vincent in the British West Indies was widely known as Alicamousa, and was in London in 1882 and in Scotland in the 1890s.
 An American who married into an English circus family in 1866 worked as a lion tamer before becoming an actor.
 Joseph Ledger died in England at the end of the century.

 The Oxford Dictionary of National Biography published my article on Maccomo in October 2012.